 Programmable Power Supplies

 Programmable power supplies allow users to set specific voltage and current levels based on their needs.
+They’re highly versatile in this sense.

 They can be controlled either manually through knobs and dials or digitally via software.
 This flexibility enables users to adjust power outputs for different tasks and applications.